Dominic-DallOsto/zotero-pin-items/README.md

 1. Download the latest release [here](https://github.com/Dominic-DallOsto/zotero-pin-items/releases/latest)
 2. Save the .xpi file (in Firefox, Right click -> Save Link As)
 3. Install in Zotero (Tools -> Plugins -> Gear icon in the top right -> Install Plugin From File -> Select the .xpi file you downloaded)
-4. Right click on the item pane column header and enable the Annotations column
+4. Right click on the item pane column header and enable the Pinned Items column

 ## How to use